maliarich/Soil-moisture-tester/README.md

 # Images.

-The three stages of the soil moisture level
+The three stages of the soil moisture level.

 *DRY